vvcephei/account-cli/blog.md

 had to my financial life.
 I also wanted more flexibility with report generation than Mint offers.

 Switching to the command line makes a lot of sense, since you can easily script your workflow and spend approximately no time performing routine actions.
 Andrew wrote about using Reckon, a Ruby program for loading transactions from CSV and appending them to your Ledger journal.
 I started out using the same workflow, but I got tired fast of downloading CSV files from all my accounts.
-I put together [account-cli](https://github.com/vvcephei/account-cli), which is similar to Reckon, but adds the ability to download transactions straight from the bank using OFX (aka Direct Connect).
+So, I put together [account-cli](https://github.com/vvcephei/account-cli), which is similar to Reckon, but adds the ability to download transactions straight from the bank using OFX (aka Direct Connect).

 Using account-cli, here is my workflow: